Backend2121/SimpleGamesDownloader/README.md

 ---

 ## PRE-REQUISITES
+1. You need to have Chrome installed
-1. You will need to download Chromedriver.exe and put it in the same path as SGD.py script
+2. You will need to download Chromedriver.exe and put it in the same path as SGD.py script